 On July 15, 2016 the company entered into a new lease agreement for its Canon City, Colorado location.
 The Canon City Store completed its move to its new location on July 25, 2016.
 The new store is approximately 4427 square feet.

 On July 19, 2016 the Company entered into a 2 year lease agreement for its tenth retail store in Fairplay, Colorado.
-The Company plans to begin operations in Fairplay, Colorado on August 1, 2016.
+The store began operations on August 1, 2016.